Memory, Identity, And Survival: A Review Of Before I Go To Sleep

 What is the Book About?

 Christine suffers from a rare sort of amnesia.
 She cannot retain or make any new memories since a traumatic incident fifteen or so years in the past.
-Now, she lives a day-to-day life entirely dependent on her husband Ben, whom she doesn’t know whether to trust or not.
+Now, she lives a day-to-day life entirely dependent on her husband Ben, whom she doesn’t know whether to trust.

 My Review

 Oh, how much I wanted to like this book.
-I’d heard so much about it on so many book blogs that I think my expectations were overly inflated by all the hype.
+I’d heard so much about it on so many book blogs that I think all the hype overly inflated my expectations.

 Because I found this book just about OK, but nowhere near hype-worthy like other similar books such as Gone Girl, The Girl on the Train, and so on, and just don’t understand all the rave reviews surrounding it.